Keyboard shortcuts

 3. The maintainer reviews and merges the release PR.

-4. Once publishing is enabled, release-plz runs cargo publish automatically after the release PR merges, in dependency order (crustywad before crustywad-cli).
+4. release-plz runs cargo publish automatically after the release PR merges, in dependency order (crustywad before crustywad-cli), and pushes the crustywad-v* / crustywad-cli-v* tags.

 There is no fixed release schedule.
 Releases happen when meaningful changes have accumulated.
 The release-plz release PR is the signal that a release is ready.